e-Spirit/fsxa-pwa/docs/WorkingWithImages.md

 }
 ```

 As you can see, the data contains a URL reference that usually points towards the FirstSpirit CaaS media collection.
 Following the URL will yield all the available resolutions of the image (see example below).
-Each entry has a name that corresponds to the FirstSpirit image resolution that generated the image and contains a URL pointing to the location of the image in that specific resolution.
-This URL can point towards the CaaS or it can point to a CDN that stores your image.
+Each entry has a name that corresponds to the FirstSpirit image resolution in the project settings and contains a URL pointing to the location of the image in that specific resolution.
+This URL can point towards the CaaS or it can point to a CDN that stores your image depending on your project configuration.

 ```json
 "ORIGINAL": {